DotmanL/Allrange-app/README.md

 >Firebase, firestore for our database.

->Node Api back-end to handle our payment integrations and nodemaile.
+>Node Api back-end to handle our payment integrations and nodemailer.

 >Progressive Web App compliant.

 >Payment Integration with Stripe and Paystack.

->Contact form with nodemailer.
+>Contact form with nodemailer on the back-end.

+>React lazy to lazy load our pages, helps in improving perfomance.